missnodee/unityPackage/README.md

 # unityPackage
-Hackathon.unity package is the full package of the game, you can try it out using this package.
+Hackathon game.unity Package is the full package of the game, you can try it out using this package.
 Have fun